CakeCrusher/ACE_service/README.md

 Below is the final state of the playbook.

 <img width="1361" height="524" alt="image" src="https://github.com/user-attachments/assets/bd5647fa-6c36-4415-84ef-49077855cb38" />

 _Final state of the playbook with now 2 bullets_

 ## 🚀 Quick Start
 1. ➕ Add `OPENAI_API_KEY` to your `.env` file.
 2. 🐳 Run `docker compose up` to start the services.
-3. 🔌 Integrate the ACE service into your application by:
+3. 🔌 Integrate the ACE service into your agent by:
     - 🛒 Using the [plugin marketplace](./.claude-plugin/marketplace.json) provided in this repository (refer to the [case study](#case-study) for a step-by-step guide).
     - 🤖 Copy the [integration guide](./plugins/ace_service/commands/ace.md) and paste it into your coding agent.
-    - 🙈 (Not recommended!
-For humans only) Read the [integration guide](./plugins/ace_service/commands/ace.md) and integrate it manually.
+    - 🙈 (Please dont do this, its not intended for human eyeballs) Read the [integration guide](./plugins/ace_service/commands/ace.md) and integrate it manually.
 4. 🪄 Start running your agent and watch as it automagically improves!
 5. 🖥️ (Optional) Run the [client](./client/) to visualize the database and test the API.